-The moment AM2R went live, wave after wave of traffic pummelled hosting sites.
-"We had a terabyte of bandwidth downloaded that day, and couldn't even access anything on our site or our servers due to the load that was being put on it," Barrett said.
+The moment AM2R went live, wave after wave of traffic pummeled hosting sites.
+"We had 1 terabyte of bandwidth downloaded that day and couldn't even access anything on our site or our servers due to the load that was being put on it," Barrett said.

 Their elation was short lived.
 A few hours later, Barrett contacted Guasti to inform him he'd received a Digital Millennium Copyright Act (DMCA) notice, claiming that AM2R infringed on Nintendo's intellectual property and requesting that the project be taken down."Our webhost, Softlayer, got the notice on Saturday," Barrett explained.
 "Softlayer contacted our admin.
 Our admin forwarded the notice to us the following day, and we took down the file.
 I verified the notice was real by calling the law firm using the contact information we were given."

 Unfortunately, the DMCA issued to sites hosting AM2R was no joke.
-Admins at Metroid Database traced the notice to its source: Miller, Nash, Graham & Dunn LLP, a law firm representing Nintendo.
+Admins at Metroid Database traced the notice to its source: Miller Nash, a law firm representing Nintendo.

-On August the 9th, three days after AM2R's release and subsequent takedown, Guasti posted a blog informing fans that he would continue development.
+On August 9, three days after AM2R's release and subsequent takedown, he posted a blog informing fans that he would continue development.
 He chose to press on as much for his team of contributors as much for himself.
 "They have their drama, their life stuff.
 Even then, they feel responsibility to jump on board on this passion project made by some dude who's nobody and lives in some other country.
 They believe in this project," he said.

 True to his word, Guasti rolled out an update in mid-August.
-But a few weeks later, on September the 1st, Nintendo answered back.
-Guasti, not a third-party like Metroid Database, received a DMCA to his personal email address.
+But a few weeks later on September 1, Nintendo answered back: Guasti, not a third-party like Metroid Database, received a DMCA in his personal email address.
 No longer willing to risk flying under the radar, he announced on Twitter that AM2R 1.1 would be the final update.
-(Nintendo has not responded to our request for comment on AM2R or the DMCA takedown.)
+Nintendo has not responded to our request for comment on AM2R or the DMCA takedown.

 "Things may not have turned exactly how I wanted, but knowing that people are enjoying a faithful Metroid experience fills me with joy.
 It makes every hour of dev time worth it."